 - Collect monetary donations or host menstrual product drives to donate to your local shelters or food banks

 - Reach out to your local MP/council members in your area to discuss

-For more info on menstrual equity and how to implement at your workplace, school or propose policy changes, please reach out.
+For more info on menstrual equity and how to implement at your workplace, school or propose policy changes in your community, please reach out.